 We were attracted not only by the geniality of the idea behind this project, but also by the bright colours, and the very comfortable appearance of her knitwear.
 We also recommend you check out Kate’s sustainability chart on her website, it really is a useful and revealing source of information for those who want to know more about sustainable materials.
 Furthermore, she included in the website a chart which shows the “crop’s yarn ranking”, from the most to the less sustainable.

-Now she is in Hong Kong working on the collection in partnership with the luxury brand BYT, but she can’t wait to come back in London to launch CROP 2018.
-We hope her the best!
+Now she is in Hong Kong working on a collection in partnership with the luxury brand BYT, but she can’t wait to come back to London to launch CROP 2018.
+We wish her all the best!

 Coming from a fine art background, Kate’s creative shift into knitwear design was led by her desire to contribute to changing attitudes within fast fashion, which was heightened by the awakening events of the Rana Plaza factory collapse.
 After successfully turning her hobby of hand-knitting into a career, Kate has just completed a Master’s degree in Fashion Knitwear Design at Nottingham Trent University.